SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 So in conclusion, the position based domain gives easier access to absolute position information, but requires more initial condition information.

-## Acuracy
+## Accuracy

-One may ask then what is the trade off in terms of numerical acuracy?
+One may then ask, what the trade-off in terms of numerical accuracy is.
 When we look at the simplified equations, we can see that actually both systems solve the same equations.
 The differential equations of the velocity domain are

 ```math
 \begin{aligned}